Quick Answer

 UK Network WiFi Calling Support

-All four major UK networks support WiFi calling, but there are differences in how they implement it:
+All four major UK networks support wifi calling, but there are differences in how they implement it:

 | Feature | EE | O2 | Vodafone | Three |